Frequently Asked Questions

 - Can I do a field placement in my workplace?

 - Yes, students may use their place of employment as an internship site provided certain conditions are met.
-The Request for Evaluation of Work Site for MSW Placement should be completed and returned to co-directors of field prior to placement assignments being made.
+The Request for Evaluation of Work Site for MSW Placement (online form) should be completed and returned to Co-Directors of Field Instruction prior to placement assignments being made.
+If your agency prefers a paper form to complete, click here to download a PDF.

-Rarely, students will be able to have both internships in the same agency, working with the same clientele, or receiving supervision for the same agency-based supervisor.
+Rarely, students will be able to have both internships in the same agency, working with the same clientele, or receiving supervision from the same agency-based supervisor.

 - Do I need a car to do my internship?